benbrackenbury/hardtime-precognition.nvim/README.md

 }
 ```

+> [!NOTE]
+> Install and configure Precognition seperately and as normal to if you want to configure it as well.

 ## Config
 This fork modfifies the default config to set `w`, `b`, and `e` (as well as their capital/shift variants) as restricted keys too.
 See [config.lua](lua/hardtime/config.lua)